ansys/pymotorcad/README.rst

 For developers
 ^^^^^^^^^^^^^^

-Installing Pymotorcad core in developer mode allows you to modify the source and enhance it.
+Installing PyMotorCAD in developer mode allows you to modify the source and enhance it.

 Before contributing to the project, please refer to the `PyAnsys Developer's guide`_.
-You will need to follow these steps:
+You need to follow these steps:

 #.
 Start by cloning this repository: